web3bindings/prototype/protocol/write/plan.md

+# Protocol - Write Semantics
+## Description
 typescript write semantics that compile to a wasm module
-TODO: document what runtime interface the ?generate? needs to support?
+TODO: document the runtime interface the write semantic standard will support
+TODO: document the POM (Protocol Object Model) that gets exported by this module